rolling-sagas/rs-doc/combat_2.0/README.md

 Regardless, **Wildermyth** extracts the essence of the game play and simplifies combat for a wide range of players.
 Which is what we are looking for, and essentially swapping the 2D with 3D models.

+#### Map

+With this combat style, there is a need to build a map, increasing complexity but also interesting variability.
+Map can be procedurally generated to provide variability.
+We can also give tools to the player, or premade assets for them to piece together their own map.

+- Requires a wide variety of map design depending on the setting.

 #### Animation

+Adopting a tactical RPG style will greatly increase the animation load, as there are much more animation that would need to be made.